Your Account:

 Preserving the Luiseño Language Through Modern Technology

-The Pauma Band of Luiseño Indians provided a $50,000 grant to the CICSC and Palomar College’s American Indian Studies Department to create Luiseño language cartridges for the Nintendo DSi.
-Dr. Proudfit and her students created the program using the voices of tribal elders and children to teach terms for numbers, colors, animals and other basic vocabulary.
-The words coincide with uploaded photos, songs, images, prayers, quizzes and stories.
+The Pauma Band of Luiseño Indians generously granted $50,000 to the CICSC and Palomar College's American Indian Studies Department, enabling the development of Luiseño language cartridges for the Nintendo DSi.
+Under the guidance of Dr. Proudfit and her students, this innovative program was created using the voices of tribal elders and children to impart essential vocabulary, encompassing numbers, colors, animals, and other foundational concepts.
+The cartridges feature synchronized content such as photos, songs, images, prayers, quizzes, and stories.

 Here are several news links about the project: